Deep Diver

 You trust your judgment and lead without excessive hesitation.

-You master concepts before practice, studying deeply first.
+You master concepts before practice, seeking to understand the 'why'.

 You learn by doing, experimenting, and hands-on engagement.